AFRICOM Commander Visits Djibouti for Thanksgiving

 |0

-This work, AFRICOM Commander Visits Djibouti for Thanksgiving [Image 4 of 4], by TSgt George Keck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AFRICOM Commander Visits Djibouti for Thanksgiving, by TSgt George Keck, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.